Gordon Leslie Russell

-Russell registered with the Manitoba Association of Architects in December of 1932.
-Shortly thereafter, in 1934, Russell, Lawrence J. Green, Cecil M. Blankstein and Ralph Ham founded a new firm – Green Blankstein Russell and Ham – a bold venture to launch during such trying economic times.
+Russell registered with the Manitoba Association of Architects in December 1932.
+Shortly after, in 1934, Russell, Lawrence J. Green, Cecil M. Blankstein and Ralph Ham founded a new firm – Green Blankstein Russell and Ham – a bold venture to launch during such trying economic times.
 (Green and Blankstein had joined in partnership in 1932.)
 Early work came in the form of low-cost housing schemes intended to alleviate the hardships of the Depression both for builders and inhabitants of substandard residences.
-Despite much press, the firm’s plans (which called a multi-block development north-west of Winnipeg’s downtown at a cost of $1.7 million) went unbuilt.
-Projects the group did tackle during this period include the 1934 Sisters of Charity Provincial House and 1937 St. Boniface Home for the Aged & Infirm (151 Despins Street; now Résidence Despins), as well as many theatres built across Manitoba and, indeed, Western Canada.
+Despite much press, the firm’s plans (which included a multi-block development north-west of Winnipeg’s downtown at a cost of $1.7 million) went unbuilt.
+Projects the group did tackle during this period included the 1934 Sisters of Charity Provincial House and 1937 St. Boniface Home for the Aged & Infirm (151 Despins Street; now Résidence Despins), as well as many theatres built across Manitoba and Western Canada.

 During the Second World War, Green Blankstein Russell ceased operation; it also lost partner Ralph Ham, who passed away in 1942.
-At this time Russell departed Winnipeg to live in Digby Nova Scotia, where he was and his partners were involved in such war-era work as the construction of the HMCS Cornwallis in Nova Scotia, the largest naval training base in the British Empire.
+At this time Russell left Winnipeg to live in Digby, Nova Scotia, where he and his partners were involved in such war-era work as the construction of the HMCS Cornwallis in Nova Scotia, the largest naval training base in the British Empire.